-This is supported by a plaster layer which ensures both halves of the mould create a tight fit.
+This is supported by a plaster layer which ensures both halves of the mould create an accurate and tight fit.

-This hollow wax copy of the artwork is removed from the mould.
+This hollow wax cast of the artwork is removed from the mould.

 The wax copy is "sprued" with a tree–like structure of wax that will eventually provide paths for molten bronze to flow and air to escape.

-The carefully planned spruing usually begins at the top with a wax "cup", which is attached by wax cylinders to various points on the wax copy.
+The carefully planned spruing usually begins at the top with a wax "cup", which is attached by wax tubes to various points on the wax .

 Now all that remains of the original wax is the negative space that it once occupied within the investment material.
 The feeder and vent tubes and cup are also hollow.

-The investment material is hammered away, releasing the rough bronze.
+The investment material is knocked away, releasing the rough bronze.
 Now one can see if the casting is successful and at this stage it is customary to open a bottle!

 The bronze is heated with a blow torch and acids stippled onto the surface to oxidize the metal.
 After the patina is applied, a very light coating of pure bees wax seals and protects the bronze.

-The bronze is firmly secured to a marble or wooden base that has been made for the unique sculpture.
+The bronze is firmly secured to a marble or wooden base that has been uniquely measured for the sculpture.
 The sculpture is finished and ready for delivery with an authentication certificate.